 A Statement of Affairs (SOA) is an important document within the insolvency process that provides an overview of assets and liabilities.
 It is prepared by the liquidator and must be verified by a statement of truth.

-In UK law, it is used to provide a concise summary of the corporate situation during insolvency events for creditors, shareholders and the insolvency practitioner.
+Its basic use is to provide a concise summary of the business situation for creditors, shareholders, and the insolvency practitioner.

-An SOA typically includes a list of assets, liabilities, and other relevant financial information, including details of any fixed or floating charges secured on corporate assets.
+This document lists all of the company’s assets, liabilities, and other pertinent financial information, including details of any fixed or floating charges secured on company assets.

 expert ADVICE IS JUST A CLICK AWAY